sofwerx/synthetic-target-triangulator/README.md

-# synthetic-target-area-of-interest
+# synthetic-target-triangulator

-Identify and geolocate object(s) of interest using imagery and sensor data from multiple UAVs viewing a common target area, add / update corresponding feature on GIS map layer.
+Geolocate object(s) of interest using a trio of lat/lon + angle of bearing sets.

 Web services: